Robert Reed, Baron Reed of Allermuir

-Robert John Reed, Baron Reed of Allermuir, PC, FRSE (born 7 September 1956) is a British judge who has been President of the Supreme Court of the United Kingdom since January 2020.
+Robert John Reed, Baron Reed of Allermuir, PC, FRSE (born 7 September 1956) is a Scottish judge who has been President of the Supreme Court of the United Kingdom since January 2020.
 He was the principal judge in the Commercial Court in Scotland before being promoted to the Inner House of the Court of Session in 2008.
 He is an authority on human rights law in Scotland and elsewhere; he served as one of the UK's ad hoc judges at the European Court of Human Rights.
 He was also a Non-Permanent Judge of the Court of Final Appeal of Hong Kong.

 Early life

-Reed was educated at George Watson's College in Edinburgh (where he was dux), and studied at the School of Law of the University of Edinburgh, taking a first class honours LLB and winning a Vans Dunlop Scholarship.
-He then took a DPhil at Balliol College, Oxford, with a doctoral thesis on "Legal Control of Government Assistance to Industry", and was admitted to the Faculty of Advocates in 1983.
+Reed was educated at George Watson's College in Edinburgh (where he was dux), and studied at the School of Law of the University of Edinburgh, taking a first class honours LLB degree and winning a Vans Dunlop Scholarship.
+He then obtained a DPhil at Balliol College, Oxford, with a doctoral thesis on "Legal Control of Government Assistance to Industry", and was admitted to the Faculty of Advocates in 1983.

 Legal career

 Reed was Standing Junior Counsel to the Scottish Education Department from 1988 to 1989, and to the Scottish Office Home and Health Department from 1989 to 1995.
 He was appointed Queen's Counsel in 1995, and Advocate Depute in 1996.
-He was appointed a Senator of the College of Justice, a judge of the Court of Session and High Court of Justiciary, the country's College of Justice, in 1998, with the judicial title, Lord Reed.
+He was appointed a Senator of the College of Justice, a judge of the Court of Session and High Court of Justiciary, the country's College of Justice, in 1998, with the judicial title Lord Reed.
 He sat initially as a Judge of the Outer House, becoming Principal Commercial Judge in 2006.
 He has been one of the United Kingdom's ad hoc judges at the European Court of Human Rights, and sat in the Grand Chamber judgements on the appeals of the killers of James Bulger in 1999.

-Between 2002 and 2004, he was an expert advisor to the EU/Council of Europe Joint Initiative with Turkey.
+Between 2002 and 2004, Reed was an expert advisor to the EU/Council of Europe Joint Initiative with Turkey.
 He was promoted to the Inner House (First Division) in 2008, and appointed to the Privy Council.
 He sat on the UK Supreme Court during the illness of Lord Rodger of Earlsferry, along with Lord Clarke, and succeeded Lord Rodger.

-He has been Chairman of the Franco-British Judicial Co-operation Committee since 2005, and was President of the EU Forum of Judges for the Environment from 2006–08, now serving as Vice-President.
+He has been Chairman of the Franco-British Judicial Co-operation Committee since 2005, and was President of the EU Forum of Judges for the Environment from 2006 to 2008, now serving as Vice-President.
 He was a member of the Advisory Board of the British Institute for International and Comparative Law from 2001 to 06, and of the UN Task Force on Access to Justice since 2006.
 He is Convener of the charity Children in Scotland (since 2006) and Chairman of the University of Edinburgh Centre for Commercial Law (since 2008).
 He has been an Honorary Professor of Law at Glasgow Caledonian University since 2005, and the School of Law of the University of Glasgow since 2006.